JanGorman/MapleBacon/README.md

 - iOS 7.0+
 - Xcode 6.1

+In case you're using Swift 1.2, you can get the code from the `swift/1.2` branch.

 ## Installation

 The easiest way is through [CocoaPods](http://cocoapods.org).
 Simply add the dependency to your `Podfile` and then `pod install`: